-- 1. Member States shall undertake the following actions: - (a) provide small-scale SMEs providers, including and start-ups, with priority access to the AI regulatory sandboxes to the extent that they fulfil the eligibility conditions and selection criteria; - (b) organise specific awareness raising and training activities about the application of this Regulation tailored to the needs of the small-scale SMEs providers and users, including start-ups; - (c) where appropriate, establish a dedicated channel for communication with small-scale SMEs providers and user, including start-ups, and other innovators to provide guidance advice and respond to queries about the implementation of this Regulation. - 2.
+- 1. Member States shall undertake the following actions: - (a) provide small-scale SMEs providers, including and start-ups, with priority access to the AI regulatory sandboxes to the extent that they fulfil the eligibility conditions and selection criteria; - (b) organise specific awareness raising and training activities about the application of this Regulation tailored to the needs of the small-scale SMEs providers and users, including start-ups, and, as appropriate, local public authorities; - (c) where appropriate, establish a dedicated channel for communication with small-scale SMEs providers and user, including start-ups1 and, as appropriate, local public authorities and other innovators to provide guidance advice and respond to queries about the implementation of this Regulation. - 2.
 The specific interests and needs of the small-scale SME providers, including start-ups, shall be taken into account when setting the fees for conformity assessment under Article 43, reducing those fees proportionately to their size, and market size and other relevant indicators. - 3.
 The Commission shall undertake the following actions: - (a) upon request of the AI Board, provide standardised documents templates for the areas covered by this Regulation; - (b) develop and maintain a single information platform providing easy to use information in relation to this Regulation for all operators across the Union; - (c) organise appropriate communication campaigns to raise awareness about the obligations arising from this Regulation; - (d) evaluate and promote the convergence of best practices in public procurement procedures in relation to AI systems.